Clearwater Child Custody Attorney

 Child custody, referred to as “parental responsibility” by Florida courts, is often the most passionate issue that families confront during the dissolution of marriage in Florida.
 A court’s determination as to which parent gets physical custody of the child is critical for that child’s well-being and upbringing.
 Much of the law surrounding responsibility has changed with the recent introduction of parenting plans by Florida courts

-James L. Slater, Attorney at Law provides representation to parents going through the child custody process.
+Clearwater child custody attorney, James L. Slater, provides representation to parents going through the child custody process.
 If you are facing a divorce involving children, James L. Slater can help you understand your rights and options.

 What is a parenting plan, and how is it determined?